IBM/spring-microservice/README.md

 > We have similar applications available for [Go](https://github.com/IBM/go-microservice), [Java Liberty](https://github.com/IBM/java-liberty-microservice), [Python Flask](https://github.com/IBM/flask-microservice), and [Node](https://github.com/IBM/nodejs-microservice).

 In this sample application, you will create a basic Java web application using Spring.
 This provides a starting point for creating Java microservice applications running on [Spring](https://spring.io/).
-It contains no default application code, but comes with standard best practices, including a health check and application metric monitoring.
+It contains no default application code, but comes with standard best practices, including a health check.

 Capabilities are provided through dependencies in the `pom.xml` file.
 The ports are set to the defaults of `8080` for http and `8443` for https and are exposed to the CLI in the `cli-config.yml` file.
 The ports are set in the `pom.xml` file and exposed to the CLI in the `cli-config.yml` file.